Fudgy Brownies

 - Prepare for baking: Preheat the oven to 325°F and line an 8×8 baking dish with parchment paper and non-stick spray.

-- Melt oil with chocolate: Over a double broiler (or a sauce pan with a few inches of water and a glass bowl on top) melt together the chocolate chips, coconut oil, and mashed banana.
+- Melt oil with chocolate: Over a double boiler (or a sauce pan with a few inches of water and a glass bowl on top) melt chocolate chips and coconut oil together.

 - Add sugar, salt, vanilla: Remove from the heat and whisk in sugar, sea salt, and vanilla.